seek-oss/css-modules-typescript-loader/README.md

 - Ensures committed TypeScript declarations are in sync with the code that generated them via the [`verify` mode](#verify-mode).

-- Doesn't silently ignore invalid TypeScript identifiers.
-If a class name is not valid TypeScript (e.g. `.foo-bar`, instead of `.fooBar`), `tsc` should report an error.

 ## Usage

 Place `css-modules-typescript-loader` directly after `css-loader` in your webpack config.